Iterative Program Synthesis for Adaptable Social Navigation: Iterative Dimension Informed Program Synthesis

 Given a sequence of demonstrations, the goal is to learn a new policy or adapt an existing one to better match the demonstrations.
 At a high-level, this process proceeds as follows: When there is no initial ASP, we need to \emph{synthesize} a new symbolic ASP from scratch.
 Given an existing policy and a new set of demonstrations, we identify the components in need of adaptation through \emph{fault localization}.
 For each faulty predicate identified by fault localization, we make minimal modifications to the ASP that improve performance.
 Since each predicate is composed of expressions compared to real-valued parameters, we can optimize performance via \emph{parameter optimization}.
 If, after parameter optimization, the policy is still faulty, then those faults must lie with the predicate itself.
 To maximize performance on the new demonstrations while maintaining performance on prior scenarios, \emph{predicate repair} can be employed to add new conditional logic.
 An end-user can then deploy the ASP, and as adjustments become necessary, repeat this process to adapt the ASP as shown in \figref{systemDiagram}.

-Our approach is Iterative Dimension Informed Program Synthesis (IDIPS), shown in \figref{metaAlg}. \technique{} synthesizes policies by combining three modules: a policy synthesizer for $\pi$ (line~\ref{line:synthesize}), an optimizer that adjusts real-valued parameters (line~\ref{line:optimize}), and a predicate repair module that adjusts predicate logic (line~\ref{line:repair}). \technique{} consumes an optional ASP $\pol$ and a demonstration sequence $\demos$ and produces a new ASP $\pol'$ that exceeds a minimum success rate $\minScore$ on $\demos$, if such a $\pol'$ exists.
+Our approach is Iterative Dimension Informed Program Synthesis (IDIPS), shown in \figref{metaAlg}. \technique{} synthesizes policies by combining three modules: a policy synthesizer for $\pi$ (line~\ref{line:synthesize}), an optimizer for real-valued parameters (line~\ref{line:optimize}), and a predicate repair module that extend predicate logic (line~\ref{line:repair}). \technique{} consumes an optional ASP $\pol$ and a demonstration sequence $\demos$ and produces a new ASP $\pol'$ that exceeds a minimum success rate $\minScore$ on $\demos$, if such a $\pol'$ exists.
 As our policy synthesis module line~\ref{line:synthesize}, we employ Layered Dimension Informed Program Synthesis (LDIPS) \cite{holtz2020ldips}.
-Given demonstrations, LDIPS produces a symbolic policy matching the structure described in \secref{policy} that is constrained by a dimension-informed type system to prevent synthesis of physically meaningless expressions, such as the addition of velocities and distances.
-When a complete $\pol$ is provided, \technique{} attempts to adapt it to satisfy $\demos$.
+Given demonstrations, LDIPS produces a symbolic policy matching the structure described in \secref{policy} that is constrained by a dimension-informed type system to prevent synthesis of physically meaningless expressions.
+When no initial policy is provided, then \technique{} is equivalent to running LDIPS alone for the given $\demos$.
+When a complete $\pol$ is provided, \technique{} attempts adaptation to satisfy $\demos$.